 JAXA and NASA why are they planning a wooden satellite?

-The Japanese Space Agency (JAXA) and NASA plan to launch a satellite made of wood in 2024.
-The Independent he says:
+The Japanese Space Agency (JAXA) and NASA plan to launch a wooden satellite in 2024. he says:

-The high resistance of wood to was recently tested and confirmed on the International Space Station (ISS) by an international team of scientists from Kyoto University.
+The high durability of wood in space was recently tested and confirmed on the International Space Station (ISS) by an international team of scientists from of Kyoto.
 Their experiments showed that wood samples tested on the ISS for durability suffered minimal wear and maintained very good stability.

 wood